mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 bulk freighting and tramp-trading.
-It will often be encountered on a long haul with several hundred tons of a single cargo type aboard plus an assortment of small freight lots much like those found aboard a typical subsidised merchant or free trader.
+It will often be encountered on a long haul with several hundred tons of a single cargo type aboard plus an assortment of small freight lots much like those found aboard a typical subsidized merchant or free trader.
 It is capable of making planetary landings and can service small ports that do not see many ships of this size, although its handling characteristics in an atmosphere have been described as being ‘like a pig on stilts’.